Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The LeadingOnes problem

-Thus, these empirical results disclose that the current range of $p$ or $q$ allowing a polynomial running time may be tight, that is, the expected running time is super-polynomial for the uncovered range of $p$ or $q$ in theoretical analysis.
+Therefore, these empirical results suggest that the expected running time is super-polynomial for the uncovered ranges of $p$ and $q$ in theoretical analysis, and thus the currently derived ranges of $p$ and $q$ allowing a polynomial running time might be tight.
 The rigorous analysis is not easy.
 We may need to analyze transition probabilities between fitness levels more precisely, and design an ingenious distance function or use more advanced analysis tools.
 We leave it as a future work.